Nigerian Suya Recipe

 Suya Recipe: Frequently Asked Questions

 Suya is usually made of assorted meat and suya spice.
 You can also use ram or chicken for new flavors.
 Glaze the meat with an oil mixture to keep it moist and tender.
-Use other spices for seasoning for better flavor.
+Use other spices to get the best flavor.

 Is Nigerian suya healthy?